sargonas/synshop.org/README.md

 ## Configuration

-The main settings happen inside of the _config.yml_ file:
+The main settings happen inside of the _config.yml_ file

 ## Key info

 - Equipment can be added by adding a new markdown file per piece of equipment to the \_equpment folder.
 When doing so, it's important to match the Front Matter style of the existing ones, as each component plays a key role in the current site look and layout.
+Equipment has a manual sort order configured via a `order` front matter tag to force the "rooms" at the top of the listing, and then individual items after in alphabetical order.
+To alleviate future headache of mass renumbering when inserting a new item, initial items are numbered in multiples of 10 to leave room for plenty of insertions without major renumberings.

 - New pages can be added by writing them in HTML or MD inside the \_Pages folder.